BaylorRae/WP-Elements/README.markdown

 `demo_page.php` implements all the methods in the class, and comments out the optional parameters.
 The optional parameters have their default value as well.

 ### The Basics
-The WPElements class takes to parameters.
+The WPElements class takes two parameters.
 The first is the page ('post', 'page', 'link', 'custom\_post\_type').
 The second is for the box type.

 When setting the box type, `true` will add html for a form. `false` will not.
 This way you can add boxes with a paragraph or html.
 Similar to the "Post Thumbnail" box.